svalinn/DAGMC/doc/contribute/devtheory.rst

 next volume can be determined by calling next_volume.
 Given the next surface and the known current volume, the next volume is determined by looking at the other volume tagged on that surface (as described in the Sense Tags section above).
 This assumes that a valid surface and volume are provided.
-If no next volumes exists, then the call will return 0 for the next volume.
+If no next volume exists, then the call will return 0 for the next volume.